 One of the best ways for you to demonstrate your knowledge and expertise in particular areas is through the addition of credentials.
 The AICPA offers the only credentials built on the foundation of competency, objectivity and integrity.
 They are: Certified in Financial Forensics (CFF®), Personal Financial Specialist (PFS™), Accredited in Business Valuation (ABV®) and Certified Information Technology Professional (CITP®).

-According to [name], CEO of [state society name], “Advisory services are one of the biggest growth areas in our profession, and any licensed CPA who wants to take advantage of this opportunity should seriously consider pursuing a credential.”
+According to an AICPA spokesperson, “Advisory services are one of the biggest growth areas in our profession, and any licensed CPA who wants to take advantage of this opportunity should seriously consider pursuing a credential.”

 Think Through Your Game Plan